 At A Porta de Arte sometimes we host wine tasting or coffee tasting, inviting experts to speak.
 Occasionally, we also host the YMCA’s small exhibitions or other small events, art-related or not.
 It’s a great use for a great space.

 What are your thoughts on Macau’s art scene and its evolution?
 Art Macao had its first edition in 2019.
 How do you find it promotes young local artists?

 Everyone is doing something about it which is great.
 Working hard to create exhibitions and supporting local artists means a lot, but I still think we need more direction.
 We need a stronger structure.

 Art Macao definitely represented a shift in Macau’s art scene–now the door is wide open.
 People came and saw what it’s about.
 However, I believe there wasn’t enough room in it for local art.
 As far as I know, they had some side projects and did a few exhibitions in collaboration with local galleries and curators but still, I feel like we (Macau artists) were not really a part of Art Macao.
 We have Mio Pang Fei and Chan Hin Io just to name a few who are great artists in town!
 They didn’t get the attention they deserved.
 When it was first announced that they would be doing Art Macao the local art community and I, in general, were so excited!
 But then we were not as involved as we hoped.
 We have to let people know about art being made in Macau!

 Do you think your art has concrete space in Macau?

 Macau is my home.
 I live here and I want to die here!
 But we have to go and explore places in between and I want to tell people I am from Macau.
-I want to be that person who signifies that essence of Macau
+I want to be that person who signifies the essence of Macau.